Giggs' future uncertain after court case ends

 At one stage, Giggs had seemed to be destined to be at least given a chance to take charge at the highest level of club football, perhaps one day walking out at Old Trafford as manager as he had done as player.

 His time out from the game alone suggests a Premier League opportunity may be hard to come by.
-If a lower league side were to take a chance, would Giggs be willing to do so after a career solely among the stars?
+If a lower-league side were to take a chance, would Giggs be willing to do so after a career solely among the stars?

 Or is an overseas job the only way forward, with Saudi Arabian football building a profile and attracting big names such as Steven Gerrard?